What is co-sourcing and how does it help?

 Data entry and clerical work are just some of the jobs that back-office associates do on a daily basis.

-The back-office department is another great area to introduce selective outsourcing.
+The back-office department is another great area in which to introduce selective outsourcing.
 Companies can save resources by eliminating redundancies in the workplace.

 By working with a hybrid of internal and external employees, businesses can maintain and hit their key performance indicators (KPIs) without shelling out more money.